MiladKetabGhale/Image_Classification/README.md

 For an overview of all projects in the portfolio, visit the [Engineering, Analysis, Data Science, and Machine Learning Portfolio](https://github.com/MiladKetabGhale/EngineeringAnalysisData_ML).

-The project is divided into **seven chapters**, each presented as a standalone Jupyter notebook.
-Additionally, a unified notebook combines the entire project for convenience.
-This structure facilitates accessibility for users with varying needs and preferences.
+The project is structured as a continuous narrative, with each chapter building on the results and insights of the preceding ones.
+It is divided into seven chapters, each presented in a separate Jupyter notebook.
+A unified notebook is also included which combines the entire project into one for a holistic view.

 ## Repository Structure